s9e/TextFormatter/docs/Plugins/Emoji/Synopsis.md

 Emoji are a standardized set of pictographs.
 They exists as Unicode characters and ASCII shortcodes.
-The Emoji plugin renders both as images, using the free sets from [Twemoji](http://twitter.github.io/twemoji/) or [EmojiOne](http://emojione.com/).
+The Emoji plugin renders both as images, using [EmojiOne](https://emojione.com/) assets.
 Please consult their respective website for license terms.

 ## Examples